tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

 We'll come back to the `ParseError` type - which will be returned in the case of unexpected input, but we can see that a successful Parse is going to produce a `Result` which has two fields - more `Input` (the part of the input remaining after we took a bit off and parsed it), and an `a` - a type parameter that we may specify for concrete `Parser` instances.

 So this is pretty abstract.
-It says nothing about how big of a piece of the `Input` string we are going to parse, or exactly what type `a` we are going to make out of it.
+It says nothing about what precise `Input` string we are going to parse, or what type `a` we are going to return as a result.